ubco-cmps/data530_course/class/install_ds_stack_mac.md

 git version 2.24.2 (Apple Git-127)
 ```

-> Note: If you run into trouble, please see that Install Git > Mac OS section from [Happy Git and GitHub for the useR](http://happygitwithr.com/install-git.html#mac-os) for additional help or strategies for Git installation.
+> Note: If you run into trouble, this is the time to post on Piazza with your error message and ask for help!
+You can also see the Install Git > Mac OS section from [Happy Git and GitHub for the useR](http://happygitwithr.com/install-git.html#mac-os) for additional help or strategies for Git installation.

 ### Configuring Git user info